nvramamoorthy/Coursera-Shiny-Project/README.md

 Also select the range of density using the slider widget.

+A computation is done at backgound to create a map with filled shaded color as per the population desity of the select range and ethinic group.

 The main panel will disply your selected values and  a Heat map as per your selection will be displyed below.